farmeroy/portfolio2.0/README.md

 I really enjoyed learning how to use MUI to create a clean layout.
 My theme is based on [cocopan's](https://github.com/cocopon) theme for Vim, [Iceberg](https://cocopon.github.io/iceberg.vim/).

+I also took advantage of the NextJS `getStaticPaths()` and `getStaticProps()` to dynamically render case studies.
+The content for the case studies is written using markdown, and processed with Gray-Matter.

 ## Getting Started

 ```bash